openharmony/docs/en/application-dev/quick-start/arkts-new-observedV2-and-trace.md

 }
 ```

-- Classes decorated by @ObservedV2 and @Trace cannot be used together with [\@State](arkts-state.md) or other decorators in the existing state management framework.
+- Classes decorated by @ObservedV2 and @Trace cannot be used together with [\@State](arkts-state.md) or other decorators of V1.
 Otherwise, an error is reported at compile time.

 ```ts
 // @State is used as an example.